 Establishments that offer health insurance and those that do not respond to the telephone screening are mailed survey questionnaires.
 The mailing consists of an establishment-level questionnaire and separate questionnaires for each health plan offered up to four plans.
 A second mailing is sent if the first mailing is not returned within a three-week period.
 If the establishment does not return either mailing, it is called and interviewed over the telephone.
 Large companies and governments are occasionally interviewed in person due to the large amount of data being requested of them.

-The MEPS-IC provides national- and state-level estimates by industry and firm size.
-Data for the private- and public-sectors are tabulated separately.
+The MEPS-IC provides national and state-level estimates by industry and firm size.
+Data for the private and public-sectors are tabulated separately.
 Private-sector tables are posted to the MEPS website in July and the public-sector tables five months later in December.
-For the first time ever the MEPS-IC is collecting data in the current year.
-For example, data used to create the 2008 MEPS-IC tables are being collected in 2008, and the tables will be posted in July and December of 2009.
-All released data can be found at www.meps.ahrq.gov under the section entitled "Summary Data Tables."
+All released data can be found at http://meps.ahrq.gov/mepsweb/survey_comp/Insurance.jsp under the section entitled "Summary Data Tables."